ballerina-guides/integration-samples/salesforce_api/sfdc-new-contact-to-twilio-sms/Readme.md

 2. Obtain the Account SID and Auth Token from the project dashboard.
 3. Obtain the phone number from the project dashboard and set it as the value of the `fromNumber` variable in the `Config.toml`.
 4. Give a mobile number where the SMS should be sent as the value of the `toNumber` variable in the `Config.toml`.
-5. Once you obtained all configurations, Replace relevant places in the `Config.toml` file with your data.
+5. Once you obtained all configurations, add those to the `config.toml` file.

 ## Configuration
 Create a file called `Config.toml` at the root of the project.